 - What are the advantages and disadvantages of each system?

 - How would repentance be different if, instead of confessing sins with your heart and mouth, one needed to also bring a sin-offering?
 How might giving a tangible object, rather than merely speaking words, affect one's relationship with Hashem?
 Is gift giving more or less valuable than speech?1

 - For elaboration, see Purpose of the Sacrifices, and note how each of Rambam and Ramban view the relative values of prayer and sacrifice.

 Atoning For Sin

-R"Y Bekhor Shor observes that having some type of an atonement process is absolutely critical for ensuring that people are motivated to behave properly.
+R"Y Bekhor Shor observes that having some form of an atonement process is absolutely critical for ensuring that people are motivated to behave properly.
 If there were no purification process, people would remain mired in sin, and would have much less incentive to avoid future sins.

 - Do you agree, or does knowing that such an atonement process exists make it easier to sin, as one knows that there is a safety net upon which to rely?

 - R"Y Bekhor Shor does not explain why the atonement process had to be accomplished specifically through animal sacrifice.
 Ramban suggests that in watching the animal slaughtered, a person is forced to recognize that it should have been his blood which was spilled had it not been for Hashem's mercy.
 This knowledge should prevent him from sinning further.
 What other advantages does the sacrificial procedure provide?
 For more, see Purpose of the Sacrifices.